 During the period of probation, Respondent shall post a notice in a prominent place in his/her office that is conspicuous and readable to the public.
 The notice shall state the Respondent's Optometric license is on probation and shall contain the telephone number of the State Board of Optometry.
 Respondent shall also post a notice containing this information prominently on any website related to his/her practice of Optometry.
-The notice described above shall be approved by the Board within 30 calendar days of the effective date of this decision.
+The notice described above shall be submitted to the Board for approval approved by the Board within 30 calendar days of the effective date of this decision and shall be approved by the Board prior to posting.